 - At least one examiner should have significant expertise in supervising PhD students and in examining theses.

 - When submitting a Nomination of Examiners Form, the supervisor should provide a short CV or biosketch for each nominated examiner, which highlights why they are suitable to examine the thesis.
-A recent publication record (last 5 years) must be included.
 A print-out with relevant information from website(s) will suffice.

 - The School should monitor the length of the examination and be in contact with the HDR Examinations Office if there are delays beyond 3 months.